Accenture/adop-docker-compose/site/_docs/architecture/cartridges.md

 Cartridges can be grouped together into collections so that related cartridges can be loaded in one go.

 ## Pluggable modules
 Cartridges can also support Pluggable modules.
-At the moment [Pluggable SCM](https://accenture.github.io/adop-cartridges-cookbook/docs/recipes/adding-a-pluggable-scm/) is supported with which help you are able to use your desired SCM provider - _Gerrit_ or _BitBucket_
+At the moment [Pluggable SCM](https://accenture.github.io/adop-cartridges-cookbook/docs/recipes/adding-a-pluggable-scm/) is supported with which help you are able to use your desired SCM provider - _Gerrit_ , _Gitlab_ or _BitBucket_